jaykay-design/voting-countdown/README.md

 Enter setup screen with 'Insert'

-Reset the timer with 'Esc'
+Reset the timer with 'Delete'

 Start the timer with 'Enter'